 Symptoms & Causes

 The tonsils – tissues that serve to trap germs and bacteria and prevent infection – are located in the back of the throat.
 Their constant exposure to germs makes them susceptible to infection themselves.
-Following puberty, their role as immune system defender declines significantly; this is why tonsil infections are far more common in children than adults.
+Following puberty, their role as immune system defenders declines significantly; this is why tonsil infections are far more common in children than adults.

 Tonsillitis is the name given to a tonsil infection, swelling and inflammation of the tonsils caused by viruses, bacteria, allergies or upper respiratory disorders.
 In addition to red and swollen tonsils, symptoms include white or yellow patches on the tonsils, sore throat, difficulty swallowing, fever, tender lymph nodes, bad breath, headache and stiff neck.
 Younger children may be extra irritable, drool excessively and refuse to eat.